Graham Day, Tel: 028 9181 7710 (home); mobile on meeting days: 07764794687.

 No. of taxa: 1,872 [all status]

-Maritime and pathside plants.
-Meet at car park at Cranfield Beach at J265108.
-We will record along the shore to Greencastle.
+Urban and maritime plants.
+Meet at car park off the Dublin Road at the junction with River Street, J08602595.
+We will record along the river via the Greenbank trail and around the town.
 Be prepared to be out all day and take a packed lunch.

 Woodland plants.
-Meet in the car park at J345325; fee payable.
+Meet in the car park at J33473641 near the maze; fee payable.
 Be prepared to be out all day and take a packed lunch.

 Maritime and grassland plants.
-Walking from the end of the road by the shore at J320142 towards Lee Stone Point.
+Meet in the car park at J59234201.
+We will walk along the shore towards Sheeplands with the intention of checking the Limonium binervosum colony J588401.
 Be prepared to be out all day and take a packed lunch.